tederer/windsensor-service/README.md

 ## Output message format

+The service provides the current average values and a history of two hours.

+### Current average values

 The calculated average values can be polled by using a HTTP GET request to `/windsensor/<id>`.
 The response contains a JSON object of the following format:

     {